wheerdam/linuxjoy/README.md

 }
 ```

 An alternative to using the callback handler is to write your own polling thread by calling the poll() function of LinuxJoystick and checking the axis and button states directly after the poll.
-The poll() function is a blocking function when the library is used in Linux and no native library is being used.
+The poll() function is a blocking function when no native library is being used.

 ## Other Platforms